gchar031/COVIDApp/README.md

 # COVIDApp
-Purpose of the program is to provide user with hospital location and testing data on the COVID-19 in the United States.
+Purpose of the app is to provide user with hospital location and testing data on COVID-19 in the United States.
+This app is accessible by most iPhone screen sizes and does not require a lot of storage space.